skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 Thordek then reveals that Mordan is free.
 Thordek does not tell of the secret chamber of Fiore, now (hopefully) to be Mordan's prison.
-(The party has already agreed that they will never tell this secret, lest some idiot followers of the Lich try to free him again.)
+(The party has already agreed that they will never tell this secret, lest some idiot followers of the lich try to free him again.)

 The dwarves did not know he was free again.
 They have struck now simply because they expected that the Queen would be weak after her